adrienvfd/JSONParser/README.md

 High Performance Event Correlation System

-This project is a basic JSON Parser. \n\n
+This project is a basic JSON Parser.

 It takes as input a JSON file (src/hpecs_public_tests/traffic), and a corresponding query text file (src/hpecs_public_tests/input).

-The class JsonMapper parses the json file & loads it in ram using a data structure.
-The class QueryMapper parses the query file & loads it in ram using a data structure.
+The class JsonMapper parses the json file & loads it in ram using a data structure. \n The class QueryMapper parses the query file & loads it in ram using a data structure.
 The class EventListBuilder simulates the queries on the json & retrieves the events.
 The class EventListWriter will write a file with the events & save it (src/hpecs_public_tests/input)